ppy/osu-wiki/wiki/Tournaments/CWC/2021/en.md

 5. Captains may pick freely from any bracket.
    - In case of a tie, the tiebreaker map must be played.
 6. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
-   - In case a team takes more than 2 minutes to pick a map, they will recieve a warning from the referee, on subsequent occurrences the referee will pick a random map available to pick from the mappool using `!roll X`, where X is the number of available maps to pick in the mappool.
+   - In case a team takes more than 2 minutes to pick a map, they will receive a warning from the referee.
+On subsequent occurrences, the referee will pick a random map available to pick from the mappool using `!roll X`, where `X` is the number of available maps to pick in the mappool.
-   - Each team will receive a "tactical timeout" of **two minutes**, which can be used at any time during their team's pick, **once per match**. *The tactical timeout is optional, and is not required to be used*.
+   - Each team will receive a "tactical timeout" of **two minutes**, which can be used at any time during their team's pick, **once per match**. *The tactical timeout is optional and is not required to be used*.
 7. Results of the Group Stage will be published via a Statistics sheet.

 ### Mappool instructions